 3. Write for a senior audience

-4. Format your article for readability
+4. Write and format your article for readability

 a.
-Craft a descriptive, attention-grabbing, and benefit-oriented title
+Craft a descriptive, attention-grabbing and benefit-oriented title

 b.
 Write an engaging introduction with a clear thesis

 If readers don’t get excited by your article within the first couple of paragraphs, they’re likely to stop reading.
 Provide a relatable story, a short and easy to understand summary, and/or an explanation of the benefits they will receive from reading on.

 c.
 Add images

 At a minimum, include a banner image at the top of your article that grabs attention.
 Please do not use a graph or chart for your banner image.
 If you want to step it up, add 2–3 more images to the body of your article.
 Good images attract attention and help readers visualize important concepts.
 Here are four types of images you can include in your story, along with sources and examples: